coop152/obsidian-vaults/Year 3/Third Year Project/Index & Plan.md

 	- [ ] Resolve code safety warnings (remove `_CRT_SECURE_NO_WARNINGS` from preprocessor definitions to see them)
 - [ ] (?)
 Port from Tk to Qt (or similar), remove tcl completely from the project
 - [ ] ALTERNATIVELY, Find a way to reasonably package tcl/tk with the executable in a relocatable way

+# How should deleting work
+have another file .calendar.del